 The path of least resistance.

-Your stop loss must be difficult to hit and your take profit target must be easy to hit.
-Always place your stops BEHIND a barrier and your take profit orders IN FRONT of a barrier.
+Your stop loss must be difficult to hit and your target must be easy to hit.
+Put your stops BEHIND a barrier and put your take profit orders IN FRONT of a barrier.

 If you’ve read my other posts you should now know what a barrier is… they’re called support and resistance zones.
 So when you open a trade, put your stop loss just above resistance for a short trade and just below the support for a long trade.